 Gun locks currently for sale in the United States are Chinese and Taiwanese-made products.
 A few are designed in the United States, but manufacturing is done overseas.
 Gun locks can be categorized as padlocks, padlocks with cables, trigger locks, locks for specific firearms, and a broad category of miscellaneous innovations.
 Click on the pictures below to watch a three-part series on the subject of gun locks.

 Gun locks Part 1: The most common form of gun lock a gun owner will find in the U.S. is a form of padlock.
 This is why the ASTM Standard Performance Specification for Padlocks is incorporated into California’s testing procedures for firearms safety devices.
-Usually, a company seeking California DOJ approval of a gun lock is submitting some form of padlock to the approval process, often a small padlock with a cable.
-In this video, I look at the different ways padlocks have been adapted for use as gun locks.

 The Project ChildSafe investigation

 My investigation into the gun lock industry began with locks distributed by Project ChildSafe, the 501(c)(3) nonprofit of the National Shooting Sports Foundation (NSSF).
 Project ChildSafe is a joint operation of the NSSF and the United States Department of Justice (DOJ).
 The nonprofit promotes gun safety and works to build a network of police departments that distribute firearm safety kits to the public.
 Each kit comes with a pamphlet covering gun safety and a free gun lock.